Model. Not Actual Patient.

 Blepharoplasty or eyelid surgery can be performed the upper or lower eyelids, or commonly both in the same procedure.
 Excess skin, puffiness, and eyelid sagging are all common complaints of patients, men and women inquiring about eyelid surgery.
 The eyes can be considered the window to the soul, and the eyelids are the shades.
 Blepharoplasty can open these shades giving a rejuvenated more youthful appearance.

 Blepharoplasty, also known as eyelid surgery, is a surgical procedure that improves the appearance and function of the upper and lower eyelids by tightening muscles, contouring the eyelid, and removing or repositioning excess fat and skin.
-This procedure can be performed on men and women of any age and can be performed in conjunction with other facial procedures, such as a browlift, cheek lift, or facelift.
+Dr. Andrew Trussler in Austin, TX can perform blepharoplasty on men and women of any age and can be performed in conjunction with other facial procedures, such as a browlift, cheek lift, or facelift.

 Upper Eyelid Blepharoplasty